Perkyrain/SerpentAI_wiki/Linux-Installation-Guide.md

 You can (likely) install Redis from your package manager (Arch-based: _redis_, Debian-based: _redis-server_), run it in a [Docker container](https://hub.docker.com/_/redis/) or [install it from source](https://redis.io/download).

 Once it is installed, you can verify it is up and running properly by executing `redis-cli`.
 Note that this won't work with the Docker container approach but if your container is running, you are good to go!
+If `redis-cli` gives you a Connection refused error, you probably have to start the redis server systemd service.
+See https://wiki.archlinux.org/index.php/Redis for details for Arch based distros.

 Native installs are favored over Docker containers for performance reasons.